violazhong/violazhong.github.io/index.md

 I'm an AI safety researcher, a software engineer based in New York.

 I engage with AI safety since 2018, spanning from AI policy to AI safety technical work.
 My research focus is how AI perceives its human user, and I use mechanistic interpretability.
-I investigated ML-application in tenent-screening, and forecasted [Arroyo v.
+I investigated ML-application in tenant-screening, and forecasted [Arroyo v.
 CoreLogic (2018)](https://www.nhlp.org/our-initiatives/arroyo-v-corelogic/).
 My ML policy work was accepted by [ACM FAccT](https://facctconference.org/) 2019.

 I'm particularly good at cross-domain pattern recognition and connecting dots that most didn't see.
 My best work has been constantly achieved by reframing an intractable problem into one with feasible solutions.
 I thrive in a lot of intellectual complexity and with execution autonomy.